gavinhoward/bc/README.md

 Files:

-	install.sh       Install script.
+	.clang-format    Clang-format file, used only for cutting a release for busybox. install.sh       Install script.
 	karatsuba.py     Script for package maintainers to find the optimal Karatsuba number.
 	LICENSE.md       A Markdown form of the BSD 0-clause License.